PeggyJV/gravity-bridge/docs/developer/hotspots.md

 The [batch creation spec](/spec/batch-creation-spec.md) is a good place to start for background here.

-[BuildOutgoingTXBatch](/module/x/gravity/keeper/batch.go) builds transaction batches out of the on-chain transaction pool of withdraws to Ethereum.
-Transactions must successfully be removed from the index, included only once, and returned properly in `OutgoingTxBatchExecuted`
+[BuildBatchTx](/module/x/gravity/keeper/batch.go) builds transaction batches out of the on-chain transaction pool of withdraws to Ethereum.
+Transactions must successfully be removed from the index, included only once, and returned properly in `BatchExecuted` and `ContractCallExecuted`

 ## Outgoing tx batch executed

 The [batch creation spec](/spec/batch-creation-spec.md) is a good place to start for background here.

-[OutgoingTxBatchExecuted](/module/x/gravity/keeper/batch.go) returns user transactions to the pool once the [attestation_handler](/module/x/gravity/keeper/attestation_handler.go) has processed an [oracle](/docs/design/oracle.md) event that would make it impossible for that batch to be executed.
+[ContractCallExecuted](/module/x/gravity/keeper/batch.go) returns user transactions to the pool once the [EthereumEventProcessor](/module/x/gravity/keeper/ethereum_event_processor.go) has processed an [oracle](/docs/design/oracle.md) event that would make it impossible for that batch to be executed.